bytescout/pdf-co-api-samples/PDF Text Search API/JavaScript/PDF Text Search from URL (Node js) - Async API/README.md

-## How to PDF text search API in JavaScript with PDF.co Web API

-### This tutorial will show how to PDF text search API in JavaScript

-Learn how to PDF text search API in JavaScript with this source code sample.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf and you can use it to PDF text search API with JavaScript.
+## How to PDF text search API in JavaScript with PDF.co Web API What is PDF.co Web API?
+It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-This code snippet below for PDF.co Web API works best when you need to quickly PDF text search API in your JavaScript application.
-This JavaScript sample code is all you need for your app.
-Just copy and paste the code, add references (if needs to) and you are all set!
-Test JavaScript sample code examples whether they respond your needs and requirements for the project.

-You can download free trial version of PDF.co Web API from our website to see and try many others source code samples for JavaScript.

 ## REQUEST FREE TECH SUPPORT